Syntax-Err0r/Syntax-Err0r.github.io/docs/MSGraph_JWT_Scope.md

 This was reported to MSRC on **July 8** and was considered a non issue.

-If you are looking for some awesome azure content Charles Hamilton at [TrueCyber](https://truecyber.world/) is going through a great azure series right now.
+If you are looking for awesome azure content Charles Hamilton at [TrueCyber](https://truecyber.world/) is going through a great azure series right now with a lot of interesting finds.

 ## Introduction